anitaposch/anita-grav/user/pages/04.blog/articles-2023/230404-Nostr/Nostr.md

 ---
-title: The Future of the Internet Is Decentralized and  Nostr Could Play an Important Role
+title: "The Future of the Internet Is Decentralized and  Nostr Could Play an Important Role"
 taxonomy:
     tags: [Blog, Nostr]
 routes: